 Move the folders or files you don't especially need on your phone to your computer.
 Don't forget to check all folders – even your WhatsApp folder can be full of forgotten saved images.

 Despite Google's efforts to limit the use of microSD expansion, expandable memory is just as popular as it has always been.
 And even if your phone doesn't have a microSD slot, you can still use microSD to get more storage space.

 Using a microSD card for additional additional storage space is not seamless, but it will help save space in your phone's limited internal storage.
 If your phone has a slot for a microSD card, you can save photos or music to it, leaving the internal storage for apps or essential files.

-You can push some apps to external storage, but it's a pretty hit and miss affair (after all, how will your Android do when sync an app that's stored on an adapter in your pocket?).
+You can push some apps to external storage, but it's a hit or miss thing (after all, how will your Android sync an app that's stored on an adapter in your pocket?).
 Storing music, videos, photos and documents on a microSD card makes a lot of sense though.